mgcrea/node-easyrsa/README.md

 - Uses [forge](https://github.com/digitalbazaar/forge) to manage cryptography
 - Provides ready-to-use templates to create your certificate authority: `vpn`, `ssl` or `mdm`.
 - Available both as a cli and a lib.
+- Provides easy-to-use templates for generic use cases (VPN, SSL, MDM)
 - Can easily be plugged to a database backend.

 ## Quickstart